 - Skin inflammation

+If you are pregnant, scheduled for a surgery, taking blood thinners, or simply allergic to oregano and similar plants, you should stay clear of oregano oil.
 For more information on oregano oil side effects, read “Possible Side Effects Of Oregano Oil”.